-ITM Isotopen Technologien München AG (ITM), a specialized radiopharmaceutical company, today announced the enrollment of the first patient recruited in the COMPETE study, an international pivotal multi-center phase III clinical trial evaluating the efficacy and safety of n.c.a.177Lu-Edotreotide (Solucin[®]) compared to Everolimus in patients with inoperable, progressive, somatostatin-receptor positive neuroendocrine tumors of gastroenteric or pancreatic origin (GEP-NET).
-The primary endpoint is progression-free survival (PFS).
+ITM Isotopen Technologien München AG (ITM), a specialized radiopharmaceutical company, today announced that ITM's subsidiary ITM Solucin was successfully hosting an investigator meeting for its phase III clinical trial COMPETE on October 25-26, 2017 in Vienna, Austria.

+The COMPETE clinical trial is an international multi-center phase III clinical study evaluating the efficacy and safety of Targeted Radionuclide Therapy with n.c.a.177Lu-Edotreotide (Solucin[®]) compared to Everolimus in patients with inoperable, progressive, somatostatin-receptor positive neuroendocrine tumors of gastroenteric or pancreatic origin (GEP-NET), started in Australia in April of this year.